 Thoma Bravo’s ownership of Ellie Mae also produced employment benefits.
 The company’s workforce grew to 1,759 employees, from 1,505, Spaht says.
 Prior to the sale, he notes, last year’s goal had been to “get to 2,300” employees.

 Thoma Bravo holds portfolio assets for four to five years, on average.
 “It was not an easy decision to sell Ellie Mae after an 18-month hold,” Spaht says, “as it is just one of those great companies you want to own for a long time.”
 In the end, however, “it was the right deal for us.”

 Thoma Bravo in 2020 secured a combined $22.8 billion for a 14th flagship offering and two mid-market vehicles.
 Fund XIV, which raised $17.8 billion, was the year’s largest PE fund closing, irrespective of strategy, and among the North American market’s largest of all time.

 In January, founder and managing partner Orlando Bravo told Buyouts in a cover story that 2020 was “absolutely our best year ever.”

 With numbers like this, how could it have been anything else?

 Ellie Mae’s organic growth, up from 6%, over 2019-20

 What Ellie Mae’s EBITDA margins increased to, compared with

-Price paid by International Exchange for Ellie Mae last year
+Price paid by Intercontinental Exchange for Ellie Mae last year

 Gross investment multiple earned by Thoma Bravo